restarone/comfortable-mexican-sofa-docs/Upgrading-ComfortableMexicanSofa.md

 ---

+## Upgrading to 1.6.26+
+Fixture importing/exporting uses site identifiers instead of hostnames.
+You may need to adjust folder names.

 ## Upgrading to 1.6.11+
 Discovered a crappy paperclip default that now corrected with `config.upload_file_options`.
 Now default attachment `url` is set to `/system/:class/:id/:attachment/:style/:filename` instead of `/system/:attachment/:id/:style/:filename`.
 This means you'll need to move directories to adjust for this change.
 Not a problem if you never uploaded any files through CMS, or have your own override in place.